ldankwa/Store-Sales/README.md

-Advanced Excel Mini project - Store sales
+Analysis of sales trends and recommendations